hydroshare/hydroshare_on_jupyter/documentation/FrontendReadME.md

  - `FilterBarProjectDetails.tsx` filter bar for list page
  - `Header.tsx` header bar for page.
 Contains the image of CUAHSI logo as well as "welcome, x user"
  - `NewProjectModal.tsx` modal that pops up to create a new project
+ [//]: # (potato (vicky): can we get things like replacing openfilemodal in as tasks in asana?
+I didn't know this was a thing)
  - `OpenFileModal.tsx` placeholder modal for opening files.
 Made this for AGU, will be changed so don't bother reviewing this.
  - `ProjectInfo.tsx` displays information about resource (author, last modified, abstract)
  - `ResourceList.tsx` displays list of resources